 When it comes to selecting your student accommodation in Plymouth, Cross House Plymouth stands out for its prime location amidst all that the vibrant city has to offer.
 For those in the pursuit of knowledge, the proximity to Plymouth Marjon University, University of Plymouth, and Plymouth College of Art means you’re never far from academic excellence.
 Even City College is within the vicinity, making Plymouth Cross House, Plymouth student accommodation, a smart choice for students across various disciplines.

-Just outside your door, you’ll find a diversity of eateries, making it perfect for food enthusiasts.
+Just outside Homes for Students Plymouth Cross House, you’ll find a diversity of eateries, making it perfect for food enthusiasts.
 Enjoy the savoury delights at Hubbox Plymouth or experience exotic flavours at Yukisan Japanese Restaurant.
 Whether you crave a morning cappuccino or a nightcap, the renowned Federal Café and The Treasury Bar are ideal spots to unwind after a bustling day.
 Managing daily necessities is a breeze with numerous grocery stores like Tesco Express and Sainsbury's Local peppered around the neighbourhood.
 In terms of health and wellness, the University Hospitals Plymouth NHS Trust ensures peace of mind for medical needs.
 The leafy retreats of Beaumont Park and Freedom Fields Park provide the perfect escape from the urban rush for a refreshing jog or a leisurely stroll.
 Cultural aficionados will love that Plymouth Cross House, Plymouth, is positioned with easy access to the storied Plymouth Hoe and the breathtaking Smeaton’s Tower.
 Living at Plymouth Cross House, Plymouth wraps convenience, culture, and comfort into an exceptional student living experience.
 This is the place where memories will be made, studies pursued with passion, and friendships fostered in the diverse, bustling, yet approachable city of Plymouth.
 Choose Plymouth Cross House, Plymouth and make your student years enriching and filled with Plymouth charm!

-On-site car parking is available at some properties, but is not included within the rental price unless explicitly stated and confirmed in writing.
+On-site car parking is available at some Plymouth Cross House properties, but is not included within the rental price unless explicitly stated and confirmed in writing.
 Payments for car parking permits are separate to your tenancy agreement.
 Please speak to the property team if you wish to purchase a car parking space.
 Car parking spaces are very limited and are strictly on a first-come first-served basis.

-If you turn 18 in the first semester of university, they can accept your booking at properties where there is 24/7 security available and have an adult over the age of 18 must be a co-signatory on your tenancy agreement and must accept the terms of it.
+If you turn 18 in the first semester of university, they can accept your booking at Plymouth Cross House properties where there is 24/7 security available and have an adult over the age of 18 must be a co-signatory on your tenancy agreement and must accept the terms of it.

 They can accept under 18s in some of their properties subject to their policy for students under the Age of 18.